Category Archives: procrastination

 Accountability Partners

-As I write this, my friend Karen is in her own office writing her book for non-profit executives while I work on my writing about collaboration.
-We start our sessions with a five-minute phone call to connect to our purpose and state our goal: “Today I’m writing this book because I want to help non-profit leaders be as effective as possible so they can accomplish their important work.
+Last year, my friend Karen was in her own office writing her book for non-profit executives while I worked on my writing about collaboration.
+We’d start our sessions with a five-minute phone call to connect to our purpose and state our goal: “Today I’m writing this book because I want to help non-profit leaders be as effective as possible so they can accomplish their important work.
 I’ll be working on chapter 4.”
 We check back five minutes before the end of the session to report on our progress.

 Vickie has an accountability partner for making sales calls.
 They work for different companies selling different products but that doesn’t matter.
 They check in, state their goals and check back to report progress.
 Vickie also finds that biscotti rewards are motivating.